 Words by Sumera Khan, Director of Learning Minds Montessori in Downtown Orlando

-Scientifically researched and pioneered by, the over 100 year old is a progressive international educational system.
+Scientifically researched and pioneered by Dr. Maria Montessori, the over 100 year old Montessori Method is a progressive international educational system.

-Theis consistent with and meets the special and necessary demands of students to learn and use .
-These include critical thinking, creativity, communication and collaboration skills (also known as the ).
-Using the five of the , these skills are taught implicitly and explicitly in Montessori classrooms with mixed age students.
+The Montessori Method is consistent with and meets the special and necessary demands of Millennial or Gen Z students to learn and use 21st century skills.
+These include critical thinking, creativity, communication and collaboration skills (also known as the Four Cs).
+Using the five core components of the Montessori Method, these skills are taught implicitly and explicitly in Montessori classrooms with mixed age students.

 1. Critical Thinking (the objective analysis and evaluation of what to believe)